 The Cry it Out approach is often considered controversial.
 This is because many people believe it means letting your baby cry alone in his crib for as long as it takes before he falls asleep.
 However, what it really means is letting your baby cry for a designated period of time before offering comfort.
 There are several methods that fall under this approach.
 We’ll go over them in a bit more detail below so that you can get a real feel if this is right for you!

-This version of CIO is aptly named after pediatrician and author Richard Ferber.
+This version of the CIO is aptly named after pediatrician and author Richard Ferber.
 He first published a book about this sleep training method in 1985.
 It remains highly popular today, and it is founded on the concept that falling asleep on his own is a necessary skill your child will need to master.
 This method does not condone simply letting your baby cry until he falls asleep.
 Rather, it advises parents to use a progressive-waiting technique so that baby has more time to try falling asleep on his own before offering him comfort.

 If this method interests you, I recommend checking out Dr. Ferber’s book!